Sokolqe/git_education/hello_world.md

 Frame your words between * to use italics type: *Italics*

 Frame your words between ** to use bold type: **Bold**

+Use * at the start of the line to make unnumbered (bullet) list:
+* Element 1
+* Element 2
+* Element 3

+Use #.
+(1. for example) at the start of the line to make numbered list:
+1. Element 1
+2. Element 2
+3. Element 3